 I am a Senior Fellow of the Higher Education Academy and specialize in teaching research methodology, researcher development skills, organizational behaviour, organization studies and HRM at all levels.

 I am the co-author of the 2017 government report The effects of menopause transition on women's economic participation in the UK.
-Together with my colleagues Vanessa Beck from the University of Bristol, Andrea Davies from the University of Leicester, Sue Fish from StarFish Consulting and Deborah Garlick from Henpicked, I am working with a range of organizations including the Women's Business Council, the TUC and Sherwood Forest Hospitals Trust to further the menopause in the workplace agenda.
+Together with my colleagues Vanessa Beck from the University of Bristol, Andrea Davies from De Montfort University, Sue Fish from StarFish Consulting and Deborah Garlick from Henpicked, I am working with a range of organizations including the Women's Business Council, the TUC and Sherwood Forest Hospitals Trust to further the menopause in the workplace agenda.

 You can watch a short video which summarizes our key arguments and recommendations here.